 District resources have been invested in computer technology to broaden instruction and to prepare students for an increasing technological society.
+District-owned technology resources for instructional purposes may be issued to individual students.
 Use of these technological resources, which include the district's network systems and use of district equipment is restricted to students working under a teacher's supervision and for approved purposes only.
 Students and parents will be asked to sign a user agreement (separate from this handbook) regarding appropriate use of these resources.
 Violations of this agreement may prompt termination of privileges and other disciplinary action.